asphalt-framework/asphalt/docs/userguide/components.rst

 Working with components
 =======================

+.. py:currentmodule:: asphalt.core

 Components are the basic building blocks of an Asphalt application.
 They have a narrowly defined set of responsibilities:

 #.
 Take in configuration through the constructor
 #.
 Validate the configuration
 #.
-Add resources to the context (in :meth:`~asphalt.core.component.Component.start`)
+Add resources to the context (in :meth:`Component.start`)
 #.
 Close/shut down/clean up resources when the context is torn down (by directly adding a callback
-   on the context with :meth:`~asphalt.core.context.Context.add_teardown_callback`, or by using :func:`~asphalt.core.context.context_teardown`)
+   on the context with :meth:`Context.add_teardown_callback`, or by using :func:`context_teardown`)

-The :meth:`~asphalt.core.component.Component.start` method is called either by the parent component or the application runner with a :class:`~asphalt.core.context.Context` as its only argument.
+The :meth:`Component.start` method is called either by the parent component or the application runner with a :class:`Context` as its only argument.
 The component can use the context to add resources for other components and the application business logic to use.
 It can also request resources provided by other components to provide some complex service that builds on those resources.

-The :meth:`~asphalt.core.component.Component.start` method of a component is only called once, during application startup.
+The :meth:`Component.start` method of a component is only called once, during application startup.
 When all components have been started, they are disposed of.
 If any of the components raises an exception, the application startup process fails and any context teardown callbacks scheduled so far are called before the process is exited.